karlhulme/jsonotron/readme.md

 You can define your own but the JSS is a good starting point and all the types are [documented here](https://github.com/karlhulme/jsonotron/blob/master/systems/jss/docs.autogen.md)

+## Jsonotron-js

+This repo is a typescript implementation of the Jsonotron engine.

 ## Motivation

 Non-trivial applications will need to process JSON data at some point.
 Either on the wire in the form of REST API calls or perhaps in storage via a document-based database such as Mongo, Cosmos or DynamoDB.

 Jsonotron provides a language independent way to specify the types that you want to use in a specific microservice.

-We then have various components in the ecosystem:
+You can then use Jsonotron-JS to validate against those type.

-  * [Sengi](https://github.com/karlhulme/sengi) is the foundation of a document-based data service where the table/document definitions are entirely based within code.
+For the data layer, we have [Sengi](https://github.com/karlhulme/sengi).
+Sengi is the foundation of a document-based data service where the table/document definitions are entirely based within code.
 Sengi uses the types to define table structures and update messages, to produce documentation and generate downstream formats like GraphQL schema for client library generation.
-  * [---] can be used define REST API messages.  --- uses the types to produce API documentation and validate inbound messages before processing.

 ## Implementations